Learn how to make your own cold-process shampoo bars in this post, including an easy recipe.

 First, let's get the legal stuff out of the way:

-These are the safety procedures I use.
+These are the safety procedures I use when making soap.

 Please note that I am not responsible for accidents;